endoflife-date/endoflife.date/recommendations.md

 ## Explain what's supported

 Every project will have differing levels of what counts as "support" - it is important to document what "support" means for your project.
-If there are different tiers (Active/Security/Extended for eg), document these clearly.
+If there are different tiers (Active/Security/Extended for example), document these clearly.

 Bad: